 You can get counselling support from Macmillan Cancer Support or Maggie’s which often have centres in hospital.
 The British Association for Counselling and Psychotherapy has information about counsellors in your area.

-If you or someone you know is in need of urgent help, find out more about accessing immediate services and support from Mind.
+If you or someone you know needs urgent help, find out about accessing immediate services and support from Mind.